Mobile County Crime Numbers

 ALEA provides public access to a statewide database of registered sex offenders living in Alabama.
 Use this resource to find registered sex offenders living in Mobile County by searching the Alabama Sex Offender Registry with zip codes, street addresses, and cities in the county.
 You can also find individual offenders by using the name search function.
 The Mobile County Sheriff’s Office provides a local resource for searching registered sex offenders living in the county.
 Visit the county’s Offender Search page to find sex offenders with the Sheriff’s tool.

 The correctional facility in Mobile County is the Metro Jail located at 450 St. Emmanuel Street, Mobile.
 Its phone number is (251) 574-6412.
 To find individuals incarcerated in this facility, visit the Who’s in Jail page on the Sheriff’s website.
+A Mobile County Inmate Search is conducted using the full name, birth date and gender of the detainee.

 Friends and family can fund inmates’ accounts by sending them money orders.
 There is a $50 limit on money orders sent to inmates.
 When sending one, address the mail in this way: